Great North walk stage 4: Into the gorge

 - Next, we'll follow the creek as it descends toward the valley floor.

 - Finally, we climb to the top of the ridge where the track emerges at Hornsby Heights.
-A bus takes us back to our starting point at Hornsby Station.
-Remember to bring your Opal card.
+A bus takes us back to our starting point at Hornsby Station so remember to bring your Opal card.

 Bring at least 2 litres of drinking water, lunch and snacks.
 It's a good idea to wear enclosed shoes and bring a hat, rain gear, sunscreen, insect protection and emergency contact information.
 We'll be using public transport for one section, so don't forget your Opal card.